Document Type : Original Articles

 Abstract

-Background: Quality of life is a multidimensional concept that includes physical, mental, emotional, and social functions.
-Lumbar pain during pregnancy can reduce the quality of life and using the pregnancy belts can improve it.
-Today, the most common design pattern of belts is in the form of an adjustable one-piece panel at the pelvic girdle and did not support the lumbar region.
-But the new pregnancy belt supports the lumbar and pelvic girdle simultaneously.
-The purpose of this study is evaluation of the quality of life of pregnant women with lumbar pain using the new pregnancy belt compared to the current belt.
+Background: Quality of life (QOL) is a multidimensional concept encompassing physical, mental, emotional, and social functions.
+Lumbar pain (LP) experienced during pregnancy can have a negative impact on QOL, but the use of pregnancy belts has been known to improve it.
+Presently, these belts' most common design pattern involves an adjustable one-piece panel at the pelvic girdle (PG) but does not support the lumbar region.
+However, the new pregnancy belt evaluated in this study is designed to support the lumbar and pelvic girdles simultaneously.
+The primary objective of this study is to assess the QOL of pregnant females experiencing lumbar pain while using the new pregnancy belt compared to the current belt (CB).

 Keywords